 We have been, and still are, confronted in our time with several crises – like a financial crisis, an identity crisis, an ecological crisis, and more recently also a corona crisis – which are in fact manifestations of a deeper, more encompassing spiritual crisis that we have to deal with.
 This crisis is the result of a development in Western culture that goes back to a major shift that took place about 6000 years ago, which I have called the Patriarchal Shift.
 Usually this period is historically considered the start of Western culture and civilization (and whatever happened before that is put under the heading of prehistory), but in my view (and many others) this tells only half the story, or even much less.
 Feminists have appropriately called this part of the human story His Story, thereby emphasizing the fact that it has been primarily the story of men and of the predominance of masculine values.
 To include Her Story we have to revaluate the period of prehistory, investigate survivals of it among indigenous people, and integrate them to Our Story, the Whole Story.

 Research in several fields has made it clear that by limiting the start of human culture and civilization to the period after 4000 BCE we have ignored several important elements in our human developments.
-First we must acknowledge that we all have a dual nature: on the one hand we are interconnected beings, who are born from and remain inextricably connected to the universe, but on the other hand we experience ourselves also as independent subjects.
+First we must acknowledge that we all have a dual nature: on the one hand we are interconnected beings, who are born from and remain inextricably connected to the universe, but on the other hand we experience ourselves also as an independent subject – as an ego, a separate self – that opposes itself to the world.
 In other words, we are both cooperative and competitive creatures.
 Originally there existed a balance in our dual nature (in line with the balance of the dual character of the entire natural world, as beautifully expressed by the Taoist yin-yang symbol), with the emphasis on our interconnected, cooperative side.
 Around the period of the Patriarchal Shift a structural unbalance manifested itself in our dual nature, probably due to traumatic events that human beings were confronted with in that period, an unbalance that has continued until our time.
 This has truly been a paradigm change that touched all levels of human development.
 The human ego, or separate self – the side of ourselves that feels independent – suddenly rose to prominence and generated a deep sense of separation.
 No longer we experienced ourselves collectively as being fully embedded in the natural world, we placed ourselves outside and above it, and from this position tried to exert control over it.
 This sense of separation had a profound impact on our experience of the Sacred dimension of life.
 When we still felt embedded in the natural world, the entire natural world – from the large body of the landscape around us and the smaller body that we inhabit – obviously possessed this Sacred quality.
 By putting ourselves outside the natural world, all material bodies lost their Sacred quality and were reduced to mere matter.

 In this period the experience of the Sacred gradually moved from the outdoor to the indoor world.
 Therefore this development can be characterized as one from what I call outdoor spirituality to indoor religions.
 This means that the rise of the so-called World religions, which include the monotheistic religions of the Judeo-Christian heritage, are no longer considered a beginning of something entirely new in the human world, as marking the human discovery of religious aspects of life, but that these religions had a significant spiritual predecessor, in the form of outdoor spirituality.
 For this we must revaluate the heritage of our prehistoric ancestors, that has been distorted due to the Patriarchal Shift, which has given them the low status of ‘primitives’, ‘barbarians’, or ‘savages’ who were considered to have no sense at all of religion or spirituality.
 This generally accepted low status of our prehistoric ancestors, which has lasted to fairly recent times, has also distorted our view of the Goddess heritage, by which the outdoor spirituality of our ancestors expressed itself, and of the ways it manage to survive in later periods.